The surest path to overcoming panic attacks is to train yourself to respond to panic in accepting and calming ways.

 This is here to remind you that your panic attack will end; that all panic attacks end; that they end regardless of how you respond; that it's not your job to make the attack end; and that your only job is to make yourself as comfortable as possible while waiting for the attack to end.

-Hasn't those statements been true for you?
-Don't try to take my word for it.
+Have these statements been true for you?
+Don't take my word for it.
 Review your own history of panic attacks and see.

 And maybe the next time you panic, when you notice yourself thinking, once again, "Will this ever end?", you'll find yourself answering, "YES!"